weidenba/recovery_sort/README.md

 $ sudo -EH pip3 install -r requirements.txt
 $ ./recovery_sort.py INPUT_DIRECTORY OUTPUT_DIRECTOTRY
 ```
-For more advanced features and optional filtering of unintended files have a look at the "--help" option.
+For more advanced features and optional filtering of unintended files have a look at the *--help* option.

 ## Result
 Recovery sort creates new folders and copy the files into them.